|Types||Oxford Qualification - Part-time|

 • may ultimately wish to pursue further academic study in architectural history, conservation studies or a related field.

 The Architectural History course is part-time and consists of three taught units and a dissertation.
 The taught units are delivered in association with the MSc in Historic Conservation course at Oxford Brookes University.
 The first two units, Historical Studies, are taught at OUDCE, Rewley House, 1 Wellington Square, Oxford, and the third unit, Site Evaluation and Survey, is taught at Oxford Brookes in Headington.
 The dissertation is supervised within OUDCE.

 Teaching takes place on Monday mornings, from 9.30am to 1pm, over three terms commencing in the autumn each year.
-Two of the sessions in Unit 3 will be held on Monday afternoons between 2pm and 5.30pm, and one continues on to a Tuesday.
+Some sessions in Unit 3 will be held on Monday afternoons between 2pm and 5.30pm, and one continues on to a Tuesday.

 Although it offers a qualification in its own right, the course is designed to enable successful students to progress to the Oxford Brookes MSc in Historic Conservation with exemption from the three taught units, subject to the admission requirements of Oxford Brookes University.

 Units 1 and 2 are linked and taught in consecutive terms.
-Their aim is to give an understanding of the evolution of England's architecture, and of different approaches to the history of buildings.
+Their aim is to enable students to acquire an understanding of the evolution of England's architecture, and of different approaches to the history of buildings.

 Unit 1: Historical Studies 1